scokobro/professional-identity/profIdent-draft1.md

 As far as broadcast news is concerned, the picture is similar; the most watched news program, NHK's 7pm news is regularly watched by 16-17 million people, news on commercial channels brings in combined audiences of over 30 million; the top-rated commercial news show, TV Asahi's _Hōdō Station_, gains in the region of 14 million viewers, NTV's early evening _news every_, about 12 million.[^scr]

 [^scr]: This adopts the rough approximation, 1% = 1 million viewers, as suggested by @Torigoe:2002.
-Figures compiled from Autumn 2016 ratings data - [Video REsaerch](https://www.videor.co.jp/data/ratedata/backnum/2016/index.htm)
+Figures compiled from Autumn 2016 ratings data - [Video Research](https://www.videor.co.jp/data/ratedata/backnum/2016/index.htm)

+## Aims

-The question this paper addresses is: Why, given the obvious concern with independence and what Kaye describes as the deep committment to freedom of speech and expression in Japan, have journalists not organised in the way he describes?
+The question this paper addresses is: Why, given the obvious concern with independence and what Kaye describes as the deep commitment to freedom of speech and expression in Japan, have journalists not organised in the way he describes?

 Also, what of the rumoured 'collectivistic' instincts of Japanese society?
 Why no collective action from journalists to respond to this common threat?